Saint Micah

-Biography
+Early life and education

-Micah McLaurin was born in Charleston, South Carolina, he began playing piano at the age of eight when his grandmother gave his family her old piano.
-He started lessons with Marsha Gerber, and later continued studying in Charleston with Enrique Graf.
-At 18, he was accepted into the Curtis Institute of Music, where he received his bachelor's degree in 2018, studying with Robert McDonald and Gary Graffman.
-He then completed his master's degree at the Juilliard School with Jerome Lowenthal and Yoheved Kaplinksy.
+McLaurin was born in Charleston, South Carolina, and began playing piano at age eight after his grandmother gave his family her old piano.
+He initially studied with Marsha Gerber and later with Enrique Graf.
+In 2010, at age 15, he became the youngest performer in the history of the College of Charleston's International Piano Series.

+He earned a bachelor's degree from the Curtis Institute of Music, where he studied with Robert McDonald and Gary Graffman, and a master's degree from the Juilliard School, where he studied with Jerome Lowenthal and Yoheved Kaplinsky.